Shopping Cart

-Swimmer’s shoulder—a term often used to describe shoulder pain or injuries caused by repetitive overuse—is a common challenge for swimmers, triathletes, surfers, lifeguards, and other watersport athletes.
+Swimmer’s shoulder—a term often used to describe shoulder pain or injuries caused by repetitive overuse—is a common challenge for swimmers, triathletes, surfers, lifeguards, and other athletes involved in watersports.
 This condition results from the strain placed on the rotator cuff, tendons, and muscles that stabilize the shoulder.
-To keep your shoulders healthy and your training consistent, it’s essential to incorporate strength exercises that target these areas while improving mobility and resilience.
+To maintain healthy shoulders and consistent training, it’s essential to incorporate strength exercises that target these areas while improving mobility and resilience.

 Below, we explore five essential exercises to help strengthen your shoulders and prevent swimmer’s shoulders.